element-hq/element-web/docs/labs.md

 ## Voice & video rooms (`feature_voice_rooms`)

-Enables support for creating and joining voice & video rooms, which are rooms with a persistent group call that users can jump in and out of.
+Enables support for creating and joining voice & video rooms, which are persistent voice chats that users can jump in and out of.